 Advocates in Science Steering Committee

-The Advocates in Science Steering Committee is comprised of seven advocates who’ve demonstrated their dedication and leadership in breast cancer advocacy.
+The Advocates in Science Steering Committee is comprised of nine advocates who’ve demonstrated their dedication and leadership in breast cancer advocacy.
 The committee works closely with Komen staff, both locally and nationally, to develop the strategy for the AIS program, expand its community of members and leverage the benefits of effective breast cancer research advocacy.
 They are also active members of either the Komen Scholars or the Scientific Advisory Board.
 Get to know the members of our AIS steering committee now.

 Request Komen Leadership at Your Event

 To make a request for a representative from Susan G. Komen to attend or speak at a third-party event, please fill out this form.
 Please complete every field on the form with as much detail as possible.

 Komen leadership attendance at events is subject to availability, and we are unable to guarantee fulfillment of every request.
 After submitting the form, you will be notified when your request has been processed and whether a Komen representative will be able to attend.